Home

 Plyometrics Jump Training

-Plyometrics jump training is THE best way to increase you vertical jump, bar none.
-After reading this you'll know how to measure you progress, considerations for being safe while exercising, and you'll even have a basic plyometric workout.
+Plyometrics jump training is THE best way to increase your vertical jump, bar none.
+After reading this you'll know how to measure your progress, considerations for being safe while exercising, and you'll even have a basic plyometric workout.

 First, 2 Tests

-1. Can you at-least parallel-squat (down to thighs parallel to the floor position) 60% of your body-weight 5 times in 5 seconds?
+1. Can you parallel-squat (down to thighs parallel to the floor position) 60% of your body weight 5 times in 5 seconds?

-If you can do both of those, you're in good enough shape to start worrying about plyometrics.
-Otherwise, NO: you'll just hurt yourself.
+If you can do both of those, then you're in good enough shape to start worrying about plyometrics.
+Otherwise, STOP: you'll just hurt yourself.
+You need to build strength, probably with weight training, first.

 Charting Your Plyometrics Jump Training Progress